Dubosej1/blackjack-trivia/docs/terms.md

 - HAND: The cards that PLAYER and DEALER are dealt throughout the game.

+- HARD ##: A term referring to a Hard Hand.  ## is the total points of the hand.

+- HARD HAND: A hand with only 1 possible total value, because it doesn't have an ACE in it.

 - HIT: An action PLAYER and DEALER can make, to have 1 additional card dealt their hand.

 - HOLE CARD: DEALER's face down card.
 It's revealed to PLAYER when the game ends.